-Q8.
+Q13.
 What can be done to help individuals with Down syndrome stay healthy?

-A. Experts at the CDC and NIH suggest between 25-50% of individuals with COVID-19 are "asymptomatic" (meaning they have no symptoms) but are still highly contagious, and there is currently no vaccine for COVID-19.
-However, there are some ways to stop the spread of this disease.
-Some states or localities have "shelter at home" orders to reduce contact with people who may be contagious.
+A. Experts at the CDC and NIH suggest "asymptomatic" (meaning they have no symptoms) individuals with COVID-19 may still spread the virus.
+There is currently no vaccine for COVID-19, however, there are some ways to stop the spread of this disease.

-According to the CDC, we can further reduce the spread of COVID-19 by 1) staying home as much as possible, 2) if you must go out, practice social distancing by staying at least 6 feet away from other people and 3) wear a mask covering your nose and mouth.
-Consider however, that certain situations, such as being on a plane, train, subway/tram/bus, or in crowds, may make it impossible to stay 6 feet away from others.
+According to the CDC, we can further reduce the spread of COVID-19 by 1) staying home as much as possible, 2) if you must go out, practice physical distancing by staying at least 6 feet away from other people and 3) wear a mask covering your nose and mouth.
+Consider however, that certain situations, such as being in an elevator, on a plane, train, subway/tram/bus, or in crowds, may make it impossible to stay 6 feet away from others.